Independence

 Context

-At this point, we’ve covered Building Blocks, Data Wrangling I, and Visualization and EDA.
-These three topics give a broad introduction into the commonly-used tools of data science, and are the main focus of this project.
+At this point, we’ve covered Building Blocks, Data Wrangling I, Visualization and EDA, and Data Wrangling II.
+These topics give a broad introduction into the commonly-used tools of data science, and are the main focus of this project.

 Due date